 Soho borders the two main shopping streets in London – Oxford Street and Regent Street – but delving into the heart of Soho can yield rewarding results, with a bountiful selection of quirky boutique stores.
 The best places to go are Berwick Street and Carnaby Street, where Kingly Court can also be found tucked away through unassuming arches.
-Unusual shops like Mor Jewellery, Irregular Choice, or Cheap Mondays can be found amongst more well known stores like Diesel, American Apparel, and Replay.
+Unusual shops like Mor Jewellery, Irregular Choice or Cheap Mondays can be found amongst better-known stores like Diesel, American Apparel and Replay.
 If you are looking for something classically London, make sure to check out the mock-Tudor Liberty department store for a glittering bazaar of gifts.

-Take in a bit of culture at one of Soho’s many art galleries: The Photographers’ Gallery is globally renowned, and their exhibitions receive great media attention, locally and internationally.
-You can take a look at The Frith street Gallery, which host popular Artists Talks which have previously featured big names such as Tilda Swinton.
+Take in a bit of culture at one of Soho’s many art galleries: The Photographers’ Gallery is globally renowned, and its exhibitions receive great media attention, locally and internationally.
+You can take a look at The Frith Street Gallery, which hosts popular Artists Talks which have previously featured big names such as Tilda Swinton.

 Join a Walking Tour

-Sometimes considered a separate neighbourhood, Chinatown is located at the southern end of Soho, comprised of three bustling streets of restaurants, take-outs, and exotic gift and food stores.
-The pedestrianised and gated Gerard Street is the heart of Chinatown, but a variety of restaurants, cafes, and street stalls can be found along Shaftesbury Avenue and Lisle Street too – Beijing Dumpling and New Loon Fung are very good, or for something a little more sophisticated, try Plum Valley or Opium for delicious dim sum.
+Sometimes considered a separate neighbourhood, Chinatown is located at the southern end of Soho; it comprises three bustling streets of restaurants, take-outs and exotic gift and food stores.
+The pedestrianised and gated Gerard Street is the heart of Chinatown, but a variety of restaurants, cafés and street stalls can be found along Shaftesbury Avenue and Lisle Street too – Beijing Dumpling and New Loon Fung are very good, or for something a little more sophisticated, try Plum Valley or Opium for delicious dim sum.
 It is worth checking out the Chinese New Year festivities, as there is always plenty going on and it makes for a very interesting atmosphere.

 Go to the Hippodrome

 For an evening of entertainment, head to the Hippodrome.
-Even if you are not the gambling type, the old theatre setting allows you to watch the casino floor from the balcony whilst you enjoy a drink at the bar.
-If you want to stick around for dinner, their restaurant, the Heliot, serves a sensational steak in this fast paced and engaging setting.
+Even if you are not the gambling type, the old theatre setting allows you to watch the casino floor from the balcony while you enjoy a drink at the bar.
+If you want to stick around for dinner, the restaurant, the Heliot, serves a sensational steak in this fast-paced and engaging setting.

 The Soho Comedy Club and Amused Moose operate in different venues around the neighbourhood, putting on shows every Friday and Saturday night, regularly hosted by Alex Zane and Mark Dolan.
-For laughs every night of the week, The 99 Club in Leicester Square have comedy shows Monday-Sunday, with weeknights at reduced prices – plus, they are a bar and restaurant too so the entire night is wrapped up in one.
+For laughs every night of the week, The 99 Club in Leicester Square has comedy shows Monday-Sunday, with weeknights at reduced prices – plus, it’s a bar and restaurant too so the entire night is wrapped up in one.